 Starfleet Academy: Worf’s First Adventures

 Another former TNG character who might make for a good lead in an Academy series would be none other than Worf.
 Mainly because he was the first Klingon in Starfleet.
 What was it like for the Son of Mogh to go through an almost all human Academy?
 Especially since many humans still regarded the Klingons as savages.
-It would be a fascinating lens to tell a Starfleet Academy story through.
+It would be a fascinating lens to tell a Starfleet Academy story through and an excellent jumping-off point for a series.
 While it might be difficult to replace Michael Dorn in the role, we think there are young actors who could do it.
 And maybe they could include Dorn in bookend sequence—one where old Worf tells tales of his younger days as the only Klingon in Starfleet.

 In the TNG episode “The First Duty,” we learn that during Wesley Crusher’s time at the Academy, he became a part of a group called Nova Squadron.
 This was an elite flight team, and each cadet flew a single pilot spacecraft.
 They were on campus stars, performing elaborate formations and maneuvers no one else at the Academy could rival.
 Their recklessness caused the death of one of their comrades, and a subsequent cover-up nearly resulted in their expulsion.
 Following a new set of cadets years later who are trying to redeem the Nova Squadron name would make for a fascinating series.
 Think Top Gun meets Star Trek, and you have a unique premise for a Starfleet Academy series.